loveywm/Third-party-Sensors-For-SPIKE-Prime/README.md

 ### How to Use With LEGO Education SPIKE or LEGO MINDSTORMS Robot Inventor

 1. Open the LEGO Education SPIKE or LEGO MINDSTORMS Robot Inventor Software.
-2. Insert the sensor and read the data of the simulate corresponding sensor
+2. Insert the sensor to Hub and read the data
 3. Use its data to create and enjoy it

 ### Supported Sensors

-Sensors that are supported in SPIKED Prime and Robot Inventor.
+Sensors that are supported in SPIKE Prime and Robot Inventor.

 1. The Touch key sensor(一路按键模块)
 2. The Sound sensor(声音模块)